Whittington DNA Project

 If you are a Whittington descendant, please consider joining the Whittington Surname DNA Project at Family Tree DNA.
 Your contribution can help us unravel the story of our family, find missing ancestors and identify family branches.

-DNA is used by matching your sample to that of other people who have tested and more extensive tests yield more refined results.
+DNA is used by matching your sample to that of other people who have tested.
+More in-depth tests yield better, more refined results.
 For example, a perfect match from a 12-marker test can indicate a "possible" relationship within perhaps hundreds of generations, while a mismatch indicates a strong probability there is no relation.
 On the other hand, a close match at 111-markers provides a high probability of a close relationship, but even this level can imply a closer relationship than actually exists.
 The BigY is the most powerful test available and provides the best evidence of relationships by using both SNPs and STRs.

 The Y-DNA portion of the Whittington DNA Project reveals five distinct DNA branches (haplogroups) (as of July 2024):

-The labels on the chart above are the names assigned to mutations which were experienced by a man who lived long ago.
-They are called "SNPs" (Single Nucleotide Polymorphisms) and are passed down to that man's descendants, uniquely identifying every man who descends from that person.
+The labels on the chart above are the names assigned to mutations which were experienced by men who lived long ago.
+They are called "SNPs" (Single Nucleotide Polymorphisms) and they are passed down to that man's descendants, uniquely identifying that family branch and every man who descends from it.
 We don't know the names of the men who experienced those SNP mutations, or exactly when they lived, but they represent a distant nth-great-grandfather for that line.
 As can be seen from the chart, men descended from different haplogroups are not related within thousands of years.

 Click below to see the time tree for each haplogroup: